ruby/setup-ruby/README.md

 See [action.yml](action.yml) for more details about the `rubygems` input.

+If you're running into `ArgumentError: wrong number of arguments (given 4, expected 1)` errors with a stacktrace including Psych and RubyGems entries, you should be able to fix them by setting `rubygems: 3.0.0` or higher.

 ### Bundler

 By default, if there is a `Gemfile.lock` file (or `$BUNDLE_GEMFILE.lock` or `gems.locked`) with a `BUNDLED WITH` section,